 Handling electronic patient details is particularly crucial.
 This information goes through the Personal privacy Rule of the Medical insurance and Accountability Act (HIPAA) signed into U.S. law in 1996.
 HIPAA developed a number of requirements for the treatment and use of Protected Health Details (PHI).

 Both HIPAA and HITECH developed harsh civil and criminal penalties for healthcare specialists and institutions that violate arrangements of the act, whether an offense is devoted purposefully or inadvertently.
-These and other laws make maintaining ideal compliance a very important required for IT pros operating in health care.
+These and other laws make maintaining ideal compliance a very important requirement for IT pros operating in health care.

 An Accreditation Service